TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-replication-replicationbetweenazuredatabaseformysqlser.md

 ### **Replication lag**

-Monitoring replication can be done through the **Replica Lag** metric available on replica servers.
-This metric reflects the time since the last transaction that was replayed on that replica.
-The master server does not show data for this metric.
+Monitoring replication can be done through the **Replication lag in seconds** metric available on replica servers.
+This metric reflects the time since the last transaction that was replayed on that replica and is calculated using the *seconds_behind_master* metric available in the MySQL engine.
 Alerts can be configured on this metric through Azure Monitor.

-If your replica server is experiencing an unexpected increase in replication lag, this may be due to changes in your workload.
-It is recommended to investigate any changes.
-Examples of patterns to look for include a large number of small transactions.
-Updating your workload pattern may help with decreasing the replication lag.

 ### **Move replicas to other subscriptions**